Forcing a person to work in captivity for little or no pay.

 LEARN

-Learn about human trafficking and how you can be part of the solution through our Human Trafficking Awareness Program.
+Learn about human trafficking and how you can be part of the solution through our Global Broadcast.

 EQUIP